Birational sequences and the tropical Grassmannian: Introduction

-Focussing on iterated sequences for $\Gr(2,\mathbb C^n)$, we show that the corresponding valuations always have the necessary property to induce toric degenerations.
-The corresponding Newton--Okounkov polytopes (see Definition~\ref{def: val sg NO}) are in fact integral polytopes inside the hypercube\footnote{We consider the hypercube as the convex hull of all elements in $\{0,1\}^{2(n-2)}\subset \mathbb R_{\ge 0}^{2(n-2)}$.} in $\mathbb R_{\ge 0}^{2(n-2)}$ (see Corollary~\ref{cor:hypersimplex}).
-The vertices are given by the images of the valuation on Pl\"ucker coordinates, which in this case form a Khovanskii basis \cite{KM16}.
-We further give the explicit Algorithm~\ref{alg:tree assoc to seq} to associate iterated sequences with maximal cones in $\trop(\Gr(2,\mathbb C^n))$.
+Focusing on iterated sequences for $\Gr(2,\mathbb C^n)$, we show further that the corresponding valuations have the necessary property to induce toric degenerations (relying on a result of \cite{B-quasival}).
+Fixing the Pl\"ucker embedding of $\Gr(2,\mathbb C^n)$ the corresponding Newton--Okounkov polytopes are in fact integral polytopes inside the hypercube\footnote{We consider the hypercube as the convex hull of all elements in $\{0,1\}^{2(n-2)}\subset \mathbb R_{\ge 0}^{2(n-2)}$.} in $\mathbb R_{\ge 0}^{2(n-2)}$ (see Corollary~\ref{cor:hypersimplex}).
+The vertices are given by the images of the valuation on Pl\"ucker coordinates, which in this case form a Khovanskii basis.

+Moreover, we identify iterated sequences with maximal cones in $\trop(\Gr(k,\mathbb C^n))$, the tropical Grassmannian \cite{SS04}.
+For $k=2$ we give the explicit Algorithm~\ref{alg:tree assoc to seq} to do so.
 For an iterated sequence $S$ denote by $C_S\subset\trop(\Gr(2,\mathbb C^n))$ the output of the algorithm.
+We say two toric degenerations of a projective variety $X$ are \emph{equivalent} if their special fibers are isomorphic toric varieties.
 Our main results (Theorems~\ref{thm: seq and trop k}\&\ref{thm:main birat}) can be summarized as follows: